NioTheFirst/ScType/create_typefile.md

 For Objects:

-Follow the same rules as the "Integer variables" section
+Copy the format from the "Integer Variables" section.

 For Fields: